P.O. Box 7722 Charlottesville, VA 22906

 Cats are sensitive animals.
 Cats showing aggression, destructiveness, or other atypical behaviors may have an underlying medical issue.
 We strongly recommend consulting your vet to pinpoint the source of behavioral issues and develop a plan to address them.
 Richmond Animal League (RAL) also has an excellent cat behavior resource page that may provide insight on your pet's behavior changes.

-2. Reach out to animal-loving friends, family, and community members through word-of-mouth or using social media.
+2. Contact animal-loving friends, family, and community members through word-of-mouth or using social media.
+If you use social media, use clear photos and compelling stories.
 There could be potential adopters within just a few miles of you.

-3. Reach out to local shelters or veterinary offices that offer courtesy listing services.
+3. Contact local shelters and veterinary offices that offer courtesy listing services.
 Typically you will need to provide recent photos, a medical record proving sterilization, and a short biography of your pet.
+If they have a physical bulletin board, post flyers.

 Copyright © 2018 Cat Action Team - All Rights Reserved.